-Eric Sevareid was well-known several generations ago for being a major TV journalist who covered many significant events during the middle of the last century.
-He was born in the town of Velva, North Dakota, in 1912 and lived there until he was about thirteen years old.
+Eric Sevareid (1912-1992) was well-known several generations ago for being a major television journalist who covered many significant events during the middle of the twentieth century.
+He was born in the town of Velva, North Dakota, and lived there until he was about thirteen years old.

 He was also a writer and an adventurer.
 Right after graduating from high school, he set out with a friend on a 2,250 mile canoe trip along rivers of the Upper Midwest and Canada, traveling from Minnesota to the Hudson Bay.
-His book, Canoeing with the Cree, covers this remarkable journey and remains in print.
+His book, Canoeing with the Cree (1935), covers this remarkable journey and remains in print.
 It is also available electronically for free through the United States Library of Congress and can be viewed on screen or downloaded as a PDF file at https://www.loc.gov/item/35004172.

 Rebecca Blake Beech